 In 2013, Shin ran in the provincial election in the riding of Burnaby-Lougheed.
 With her victory, she became the first Canadian of Korean descent to be elected to a provincial legislative assembly.
 She served a number of roles in Opposition, including in the portfolios of immigration and multiculturalism.

-After her time in public office, Shin returned to Vancouver Community College and now serves as its associate vice president of student success.
+After her time in public office, Shin returned to Vancouver Community College and now serves as its vice president of students and community development.

 Passionate about helping immigrants, she is also a board member of DIVERSEcity Community Resources Society, now helping guide efforts to help newcomers like her family succeed in Canada.